About: Mission & History

 The Stormont Vail Foundation is a non-profit organization dedicated to supporting the mission, vision, and values of Stormont Vail Health.

 Thanks to the generosity of our donors, the Foundation provides funds for:

 - Emergency patient needs

 The Stormont Vail Foundation invites you to make a difference in the health of our community by making a donation.
 Because the Foundation’s operations are underwritten by Stormont Vail Health, 100% of your gift is directed to the fund of your choice.

 For more information about areas you can support, our current funding priorities and how your gift can make a difference in our community’s health care, contact the Stormont Vail Foundation at (785) 354-6851.

 The Foundation’s work is made possible thanks to community leaders who serve as our officers and trustees, as well as the dedicated team members who keep the organization running.

-- Miranda Carmona, Vice Chairperson, Goodell, Stratton, Edmonds & Palmer, LLP
+- Miranda Carmona, Immediate Past-Chairperson, Goodell, Stratton, Edmonds & Palmer, LLP

 - Ken Stone, Treasurer, Director, Corporate Finance, Stormont Vail Health

 - Marcus Bassett, M.D., Community Volunteer